BSAraujo/BSAraujo.github.io/_pages/cv.md

 Work experience
 ======

+* Since 2025: Postdoctoral Associate at MIT Center for Transportation & Logistics

-* Since 2020: Research Associate and PhD candidate at the Technical University of Munich, Germany.
+* 2020--2024: Research Associate and PhD student at the Technical University of Munich, Germany.

 * 2018--2020: Research and Development Engineer at TechnipFMC, Rio de Janeiro, Brazil.